devconcept/multer-gridfs-storage/README.md

 });
 ```

-> Note: The connected database is available in the `storage.db` property.
-On mongodb v3 the client instance is also available in the `storage.client` property.
+> The connected database is available in the `storage.db` property.

+> On mongodb v3 the client instance is also available in the `storage.client` property.

 #### connectionOpts